Catalog raisonné of the prints

-Gabrièle Schiffer and Jeanne Manessier, with the help of Jean-Baptiste Manessier, Odile and Jean-François Locquin, have updated, photographed and digitized the works.
+Gabrièle Schiffer and Jeanne Manessier, with the help of Jean-Baptiste Manessier, Odile Locquin, Jean-François Locquin and Baptiste Durand have updated, photographed and digitized the works.

 The present online version of Laure Valette’s work has been reviewed, corrected and expanded by Christine Manessier, according to the current state of our knowledge, which may still evolve over time.